Mohanavadivel-git/caasworkshop/lessons/18-monitoring.md

 If your app is deployed on CaaS, you get basic monitoring of your app's resource utilization by default.
 The platform will provide a real-time monitoring dashboard built using SysDig, which is still in a POC stage.

-If you need more app performance monitoring capabilities than the basic monitoring provided by the platform, you can connect your app to Ford's Dynatrace instance for a cost.
-You can sign up on the [Dynatrace team website](https://it1.spt.ford.com/sites/L1POE/Public/SitePages/Dynatrace.aspx).

 ### Grafana

 ![Grafana](../images/monitoring1.png)